enrichman/stegosecrets/README.md

 ![IMG](doc/assets/stego1.png)

 For example, having 5 `parts` with a `threshold` of 3 will split the `master-key` in 5 pieces.
-These pieces will be also hidden inside 5 images.
+These pieces could be also hidden into 5 images.
 To reconstruct the original master key at least 3 partial keys and/or images are needed.

 ![IMG](doc/assets/stego4.png)

+## Usage

 ```
-stego encrypt --file file.txt --parts 5 --threshold 3
+stego encrypt --file mysecret.txt --parts 5 --threshold 3

 # out
-file.txt.enc
-file.txt.key
-file.txt.checksum
+mysecret.txt.enc
+mysecret.txt.key
+mysecret.txt.checksum

 1.jpg
 1.jpg.checksum
 1.key